below/PluralLoc/README.md

 The only languages I am sure about though are German and English.
 And Russian.
 Feel free to check or add more languages.

+## Update

+I have moved to String Catalogs and SwiftUI for this project

 P.S.: The Swift Playground contains the swift version of the "99 Bottles Of Beer" algorithm in Russian